model-test/return-impact-analysis/README.md

 - No customer review text or detailed return reasons available.
 - **Next step**: Convert key insights into an interactive Power BI or Tableau dashboard.

+See [detailed_analysis.md](detailed_analysis.md) for the full list of business questions and detailed findings.

 ## How to Run
 ```bash
 pip install -r requirements.txt